A vet inspects a dog for heartworms

 5 Signs Your Dog May Have Heartworm Disease

 Not all dogs develop noticeable symptoms.
-While blood tests performed by your veterinarian are the only way to confirm a diagnosis of advanced heartworm disease in dogs, here are 5 warning signs that are reported in dogs with heartworm disease:
+While blood tests performed by your veterinarian are the only way to confirm a diagnosis of advanced heartworm disease in dogs, here are 5 warning signs that are reported in dogs with advanced heartworm disease:

 1. Mild Persistent Cough